philippinespire/scripts_and_code/README.md

 ### base_calculator.sh

-This script counts the number of each base in DNA fragments from single-digest Sbf1 RADseq, pair-end fq.gz files according to the window size and region determined by user.
+This script counts the number of each base in DNA fragments from single-digest Sbf1 RADseq, pair-end fq.gz files according to the window size and region determined by user

 Usage:

+1.- Place script in the same directory with files to be processed.
+Open script and:

-1.- Set slurm options according to your system
+2.- Set slurm options according to your system

-2.- Set "User Variables"
+3.- Set "User Variables"

-3.- Check that the ls statement in line 69 will list your input files
+4.- Check that the ls statement in line 69 will list your input files.
+Modify regex if necessary

-4.- Execute in command with: sbatch <script name> <"readDir">
+5.- Execute in command with: sbatch <script name> <"readDir">
 ```
 sbatch base_calculator.sh "F"
 ```
+Output:

+  * TSV file with file names, base counts, and read information.

 Open script for more details